 This chapter deals with procedures on how the Council will deal with land that is considered or determined to be contaminated land.
 It also details how the Council will record and process the information to ensure the remediation of land.
 It also discusses the enforcement process.

 6.1 Determinations on Land Being Contaminated Land

-Once the Council is satisfied that a significant pollutant link with reference to DEFRA's Statutory Guidance Circular 01/2006 exists at a particular area of land, the Council will undertake the formal process of determining the land as contaminated land.
+Once the Council is satisfied that a significant pollutant linkage exists at a particular area of land, the Council will undertake the formal process of determining the land as contaminated land.